 A copy of any notice sent to Guarantor pursuant hereto must also be sent to the above address to: Enron North America Corp., (i) Attention: Corporate Secretary, Fax No. (713) 853-2534, and (ii) Attention: Assistant General Counsel, Finance/Transactions Group, Fax No. (713) 646-3490.

-Notice given by personal delivery or mail shall be effective upon actual receipt.
-Notice given by telegram or telecopier shall be effective upon transmission if confirmed in writing by the transmitting telecopier and received during the recipient's normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
+Notice given by personal delivery or mail shall be effective upon actual receipt or refusal of receipt.
+Notice given by telegram or telecopier shall be effective upon transmission if confirmed in writing by the transmitting telecopier and received during the recipient's normal business hours, and shall be deemed effective as of the beginning of the recipient's next business day if not received during the recipient's normal business hours.
 All Notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

 8. MISCELLANEOUS.
 THIS GUARANTY SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAW OF THE STATE OF NEW YORK, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
-Exclusive jurisdiction for any lawsuits filed in connection with the enforcement of this Guaranty shall be in either the Commercial Division of the Supreme Court, Civil Branch, New York County, New York or the federal district courts in the Southern District of New York, Manhattan, New York.
-This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by Counterparty, its successors and assigns; provided, however, that Guarantor shall not assign its rights or obligations under this Guaranty, in whole or in part, without the prior written consent of the Counterparty, which consent shall not be unreasonably withheld, and any attempted assignment without such consent shall be void and of no effect.
-The Guaranty embodies the entire agreement and understanding between Guarantor and Counterparty and supersedes all prior agreements and understandings relating to the subject matter hereof.
+With respect to any action, suit or proceedings relating to this Guaranty (“Proceeding”), each of Guarantor and the Counterparties irrevocably: (i) submits to the exclusive jurisdiction of the Commercial Division of the Supreme Court, Civil Branch, New York County, New York and the United States District Court in the Southern District of New York, located in the Borough of Manhattan, New York, (ii) AGREES THAT ANY SUCH PROCEEDINGS SHALL BE BROUGHT EXCLUSIVELY IN SUCH COURTS, and (iii) waives any objection which it may have at any time to the laying of venue of any Proceeding brought in either of such courts, waives any claim that such Proceedings have been brought in an inconvenient forum and further waives the right to object, with respect to such Proceedings, that either of such courts does not have jurisdiction over such party.
+This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by each Counterparty, its respective successors and assigns; provided, however, that Guarantor shall not assign its rights or obligations under this Guaranty, in whole or in part, without the prior written consent of the Counterparties, which consent shall not be unreasonably withheld, and any attempted assignment without such consent shall be void and of no effect.
+This Guaranty embodies the entire agreement and understanding between Guarantor and the Counterparties and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.

-IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on , 199_, but it is effective as of the date first above written.
+IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on the date first above written.

 ENRON CORP.